cbmastery/nike-pro/README.md

-# React + Vite + Tailwind
+# React + Vite + Tailwind 💨🍃

-Striving towards a large function capstone web store front application where you can buy your favorite clothing items.
+Striving towards a large functioning capstone web store front application where you can buy your favorite clothing items.